-We have established a portfolio of three internally-discovered imaging agents in clinical and preclinical development.
+We have established a portfolio of three internally-discovered imaging agents in clinical and preclinical development, each of which we believe could represent a large market opportunity and has the potential to significantly enhance current imaging modalities and fulfill unmet diagnostic medical imaging needs.
 We are currently seeking strategic partners to pursue the further development of each of these agents, which include:

 - Flurpiridaz F 18-Myocardial Perfusion Imaging Agent.
 Flurpiridaz F 18 is a small molecule imaging agent radiolabeled with fluorine-18 and designed for use in PET MPI to assess blood flow to the muscle of the heart.
 We believe that in comparison to SPECT MPI, the current standard of care, PET MPI with flurpiridaz F 18 potentially provides higher image quality, increased diagnostic certainty, more accurate risk stratification and reduced patient radiation exposure.
 This agent could be particularly useful in difficult to image heart patients, including women and obese patients.
-In the first of two planned Phase 3 studies, flurpiridaz F 18 outperformed SPECT in a highly statistically significant manner in sensitivity (that is, its ability to identify disease), image quality and diagnostic certainty.
-However, flurpiridaz F 18 did not meet the co-primary endpoint of non-inferiority for specificity (that is, its ability to rule out disease).
+In the first of two planned Phase 3 studies, flurpiridaz F 18 outperformed SPECT in a highly statistically significant manner in the co-primary endpoint of sensitivity (that is, its ability to identify disease) and in the secondary endpoints of image quality and diagnostic certainty.
+However, flurpiridaz F 18 did not meet its other co-primary endpoint of non-inferiority for specificity (that is, its ability to rule out disease).
 Consequently, we have initiated discussions about potential next steps in the flurpiridaz F 18 development process with the U.S. Food and Drug Administration, or FDA.
 At the same time, we are seeking strategic partners to further develop and, if approved, commercialize flurpiridaz F 18.
 This compound currently has U.S. patent protection until 2028 before taking into account any potential regulatory extensions. - 18F LMI 1195-Cardiac Neuronal Imaging Agent.
 18F LMI 1195 is a small molecule imaging agent also radiolabeled with fluorine-18 and designed to assess cardiac sympathetic nerve function with PET imaging.
 We believe that PET imaging with 18F LMI 1195 could allow for better identification of patients at risk of heart failure progression and fatal arrhythmias, which would better inform pharmaceutical therapy or implantable device use.
-This compound has completed a Phase 1 study and currently has U.S. patent protection until 2030 before taking into account any potential regulatory extensions. - LMI 1174-Vascular Remodeling.
+This compound has completed a Phase 1 study and currently has U.S. patent protection until 2030 before taking into account any potential regulatory extensions. - LMI 1174-Vascular Remodeling Imaging Agent.
 LMI 1174 is a gadolinium-based MRI agent designed to identify elastin in the arterial walls and atherosclerotic plaques.
 We believe that this agent could allow for the minimally-invasive assessment of plaque location, burden and composition and, accordingly, could be used to risk stratify patients for potential vascular events, including heart attack or stroke.
 This compound is in late-stage preclinical studies and currently has U.S. patent protection until 2031 before taking into account any potential regulatory extensions.